nghiemluongson/RISC_V_Project/README.md

 5. Gain practical experience in hardware design and digital system simulation.
 6. Prepare a functional testbench to validate the entire CPU design.

+## RISC-V Architecture
+RISC-V is an open-standard Instruction Set Architecture (ISA) based on the principles of Reduced Instruction Set Computing (RISC).
+It is designed to be simple, modular, and extensible, making it ideal for both academic research and commercial applications.
+RISC-V is a free and open ISA that allows developers to build custom processors without licensing restrictions.
+Its modular design enables scalable CPU implementations, from simple microcontrollers to powerful out-of-order processors.
+You can view in [this link:](https://sirinsoftware.com/blog/inside-risc-v-microarchitecture)

 ## Directory Structure